jawsmartin/jawsmartin.github.io/_posts/2015-02-05-the-world-revolves-around-the-sun.md

 The staic prototype is a .PDF of all the high-fidelity wireframes laid out like the sitemap and the interactive prototype is that same static prototype, but tangible and better replicating a real-life product.
 I need both of these prototypes not only for myself, but for the people that handling my work when I'm not around.

 The static mockup puts into words exactly how each page works and what will or should happen when it is interacted with; this is an invaluable reference to developers as the prototype moves from prototype to code.
-While I think clients can appreciate seeing this, too, in my experience, they tend to get overwhelmed.
+While I think non-developers can appreciate seeing this, too, in my experience, they tend to get overwhelmed.
 (The various "if this/then that" scenarios are enough to make most peoples' eyes to gloss over)

-Clients, on the other hand, tend to react more positively to actually interacting with the product you are making for them.
+Non-developers (CEO's, sales, content managers, etc), on the other hand, tend to react more positively to actually interacting with the product you are making for them.
 I find that they can more easily point out things that they like, dislike, or have suggestions for improving this way.

 {% include image.html name="prototype" caption="It's easy to spot UX flaws when using prototypes" %}

-Besides being a better way for clients to test their potential product, interactive prototyping is also invaulable for testing my designs on multiple devices.
+Besides being a better way for your team to test the potential product, interactive prototyping is also invaulable for testing my designs on multiple devices.
 Platforms such as [Invison](http://www.invisionapp.com) allow you to view your your design on wide-range of mobile and tablet devices in addition to desktop.
 It's extremely helpful to make sure everthing I initially design on a laptop, does in fact, look how I want it at various sizes.

 ---